f4exb/sdrangel/plugins/samplesource/bladerf2input/readme.md

-<h1>BladeRF classic (v1) input plugin</h1>
+<h1>BladeRF 2.0 micro (v2) input plugin</h1>

 <h2>Introduction</h2>

-This input sample source plugin gets its samples from a [BladeRF1 device](https://www.nuand.com/bladerf-1) using LibbladeRF v.2.
-This is available in Linux distributions only.
+This input sample source plugin gets its samples from a [BladeRF 2.0 micro device](https://www.nuand.com/bladerf-2) using LibbladeRF v.2.
+This is available since v4.2.0 in Linux distributions only.

 <h2>Build</h2>